Content Warning: Suicide.

 After loading our save and getting back to where we left off, Bugenhagen explained that losing the spirit energy would destroy the world.
 Cloud put two and two together and realized that the Mako reactors around the world were actually draining away from the Lifestream!
 What an interesting mix of magic and technology.
 Though not particularly a surprise, per se, since it’s basically a literal version of what Barret’s been saying all along.
 This weird combination of a unique idea being presented as a repeat of an earlier idea left me both ultimately impressed but also… sort of bored, since we were already so familiar with it?

 Also I do feel this is nice mythology, I feel this also subtracts from the game’s environmentalist message?
 In short, it’s replacing the FFV Evil Tree Ghost on the “punishment” side with the Benevolent Actual Ghosts on the “environment” side, and leaves us with the problematic fact that fantasy concerns are gradually overtaking genuine real-world concerns, like in many broken fantasy and sci-fi narratives.
-It’s basically the X-Men Problem: your metaphor about mutants as LGBT stand-ins is eventually going to be overtaken by the fact that fictional “concussive lasers that shoot out of your eyes” issues are very different concerns?
+It’s basically the X-Men Problem: your metaphor about mutants as stand-ins for real-life minority groups is eventually going to be overtaken by the fact that fictional “concussive lasers that shoot out of your eyes” issues are very different concerns!
 In one way, I suppose it’s fine that FFVII is going in this new direction, but as someone who was weakly hoping against hope that FFVII might correct the mistakes of FFV, I can’t help but feel just a little disappointed.